simbo1905/thinbus-php-srp-demo/README.md

 Copyright (c) Simon Massey, 2015-2017

 Thinbus SRP PHP is an implementation of the SRP-6a Secure Remote Password  protocol.
 It is compatible with [Thinbus](https://bitbucket.org/simon_massey/thinbus-srp-js) a JavaScript SRP implementation.
-This allows you to generate a verifier for a temporary password in PHP and have users login using a browser.
+This allows you to generate a verifier for a temporary password in PHP and have users login to a PHP server using a browser.

 This repository also includes a slightly contrived demo of a browser running the [Thinbus Javascript library](https://bitbucket.org/simon_massey/thinbus-srp-js) authenticating to a PHP server.